parkouss/funq/client/doc/tutorial.rst

 .. note::

-  Avec la commande suivante, 3 tests sont lancés!
-Et oui, c'est normal car l'on a écrit 3 tests, répartis sur deux fichiers.
+  This time, 3 tests are launched!
+It's normal because you have written 3 tests divided up in 2 files.

-  pour lancer les tests d'un seul fichier, utiliser la commande:
+  To launch the tests of one file only, name it on the command line:

   .. code-block:: bash